Jamaican Cornmeal Porridge

 Storage Suggestions

 You can store Jamaican cornmeal porridge for up to 5 days in an airtight container in the fridge.
-It is great for meal prep too.
+It is excellent for meal prep, too.
 Just transfer it to individual glass containers and refrigerate.
 Serve chilled or heat in a microwave.

 You can also freeze it for about 3 months.